nikita812/shubhneet182.github.io/index.md

 >*If you want to shine like a sun, first burn like a sun.*

-Coming to my Technical Skills, I have basic knowledge of- 1.Python
+Coming to my Technical Skills, I have basic knowledge of - 1.Python
 !(https://upload.wikimedia.org/wikipedia/commons/thumb/0/0a/Python.svg/1200px-Python.svg.png)
 2.MySQL